Reporting an exposure treatment to rabies or Australian bat lyssavirus

 - Phoning SA Health's Immunisation Section on 1300 232 272.
 After hours reports will be redirected to the on call medical officer.

-- During business hours* complete a Rabies or Lyssavirus Post Exposure Treatment Reporting Form (DOC 6003KB) and return by:
+- During business hours* complete a Rabies or Lyssavirus Post Exposure Treatment Reporting Form (DOC 70KB) and return by: email: email@example.com.

-Before submitting a report, ensure you phone the Immunisation Section and advise that a report has been sent.
-This will ensure treatment can commence immediately.
+Before submitting a report during business hours, ensure you phone the Immunisation Section and advise that a report has been completed.
+This will ensure urgent action is taken and treatment can commence immediately.

 *Business hours are Monday to Friday, 8.30 am to 5.00 pm - excluding public holidays

-Imogam® Rabies Pasteurized (Human Rabies Immunoglobulin), which is the only HRIG registered with the Therapeutic Goods Administration (TGA), is only intermittently available in Australia.
-The Australian Government has sourced an alternate HRIG product (KamRAB® Rabies Immune Globulin (Human)) which is not yet licensed in Australia.
-KamRAB will be used when Imogam is unavailable.
-For information on KamRAB, including procedures to obtain KamRAB and information sheets see the Rabies virus and other lyssavirus exposures for health professionals.
+Imogam® Rabies Pasteurized (Human Rabies Immunoglobulin), is the only HRIG registered with the Therapeutic Goods Administration (TGA) in Australia.
+The Australian Government has sourced an alternate HRIG product (KamRAB® Rabies Immune Globulin (Human)), which is not yet licensed in Australia, when Imogam is unavailable.

-For more information on post exposure prophylaxis see the rabies virus and other lyssavirus exposures page.
+For more information on post exposure prophylaxis see the Rabies virus and other lyssavirus for health professionals page.